-Bicycling is greatly supported by the provision of secure racks at school, work and recreational areas.
+A safe place to park your bike can be a major factor for commuters deciding whether to drive or bicycle to school, work or recreational areas.
 Some larger businesses in the area do provide amenities for bicycle commuters such as allowing them to store their bicycles indoors and providing shower facilities.
-The RPC also works with commuteSMARTseacoast to promote annual events for national Bike Month and Seacoast Bike/Walk to Work Day.